 Danish covered bonds The vast majority of these bonds are backed by mortgage pools.
-They offer variable or fixed interest.
 Danish covered bonds follow a "balance principle" whereby each new loan is in principle funded by the issuance of new bonds of equal size, identical cash flow and maturity characteristics, further reducing default risk.